mseeger/simple_database_backend/docs/learning/mysql.md

 Interesting queries:

-* For a store: Which inventory items are in stock, and how often?
+* For a store and a certain timestamp: Which films are in stock, and how often?
 Include relevant attributes to be shown to a customer.
+  The view `film_in_stock` goes along this direction.
 * For a customer: Which inventory items do they currently rent, and when is each due?
 Are any items past their return date?
 What are charges for late returns (assuming these are determined by `film.rental_duration` and `film.rental_rate`)?
-* For a staff member and time period: What is the sum of rental rates for inventory in rentals processed by this member?
-This is quite different from the `sales_by_store` view.
+* List customers along with films they rented, official due date, overdue fees (if any).
+Overdue fees per customer by group-by.
 * List name and complete address (including city, country) for all customers.
   This is provided by `customer_list` view.
 * Display complete information for films.
 This is provided by `film_list` view.